Diketopyrrolopyrrole-based small molecules for solution-processed n-channel organic thin film transistors†

-Four conjugated molecules with thiophene-flanked diketopyrrolopyrrole (DPP) as the core and 3-(dicyanomethylidene) indan-1-one (IC) , dichlorinated IC (2Cl-IC) or difluorinated IC (2F-IC) as termini, i.e. DPP1012, DPP1012-4Cl, DPP1012-4F and DPP68-4F, were synthesized.
-These molecules have similar band gaps of ca. 1.2 eV and deep lowest unoccupied molecular orbital (LUMO) energy levels below -4.1 eV.
-Single crystal structure analysis showed that DPP68-4F adopted a slipped one dimensional π-stacking structure with a π-π stacking distance of 3.57 Å in crystals.
+Four conjugated molecules with thiophene-flanked diketopyrrolopyrrole (DPP) as the core and 3-(dicyanomethylidene)indan-1-one (IC), dichlorinated IC (2Cl-IC) and difluorinated IC (2F-IC) as termini, i.e. DPP1012, DPP1012-4Cl, DPP1012-4F and DPP68-4F were synthesized.
+These molecules have similar band gaps of ca. 1.2 eV and deep lowest unoccupied molecular orbital (LUMO) energy levels below −4.1 eV.
+Single crystal structure analysis showed that DPP68-4F adopted a slipped one dimensional π-stacking structure with a π–π stacking distance of 3.57 Å in crystals.
 Top gate/bottom contact (TG/BC) organic thin film transistors (OTFTs) were fabricated via spin-coating.
-All molecules exhibited typical n-type characteristics with electron mobility (µe) up to 0.44, 0.26, 1.05 and 0.58 cm2 V-1 s-1 for DPP1012, DPP1012-4Cl, DPP1012-4F and DPP68-4F, respectively.
-DPP1012-4F based devices displayed the best device performance since its films were characterized by the highest packing order and appropriate film morphology.
-This work shows the great potential of the integration of planar conjugated core and IC-type termini in designing solution processable high mobility n-type small molecule semiconductors.
+All molecules exhibited typical n-type characteristics with an electron mobility (μe) of up to 0.44, 0.26, 1.05 and 0.58 cm2 V−1 s−1 for DPP1012, DPP1012-4Cl, DPP1012-4F and DPP68-4F, respectively.
+Devices based on DPP1012-4F displayed the best device performance since its films were characterized by the highest packing order and appropriate film morphology.
+This work shows the great potential of the integration of the planar conjugated core and IC-type termini in designing solution processable high mobility n-type small molecule semiconductors.